Company: United States Postal Service (USPS)

 One year later, he is still going strong and still a fan of the post office (and sharks).

-These feel-good stories help to promote the brand.
+These feel-good stories help to promote the brand (and we love Finn!).
 Additionally, we pass positive feedback along to local facilities so employees know their work is valued:

 Reduce Timed Agent Response to Five Hours or Less